paulwexler/opinions/on_coding/README.md

 `DuckCommand.__call__(self)` will implement the actual duck command.

 Now, to add another command,
-we'd only have to declare a new sub-class of `DuckCommand` and implement its `get_namespace` and `__call__` methods.
+we'd only have to declare a new subclass of `DuckCommand` and implement its `get_namespace` and `__call__` methods.

 The point worth noting here is that